amap-cvlab/ABot-Earth-0.5/README.md

 ## 🙏 Acknowledgements

 This project is developed and maintained by the **Amap CV Lab** at Alibaba Group.
+We thank all the collaborators.